ajv-validator/ajv/docs/json-schema.md

     _invalid_: `["abc", 1]`, `["abc"]`

-The schema in example 2 will log warning by default (see `strict.tuples` option), because it defines unconstrained tuple.
+The schema in example 2 will log warning by default (see `strictTuples` option), because it defines unconstrained tuple.
 To define a tuple with exactly 2 elements use `minItems` and `additionalItems` keywords (see example 1 in `additionalItems`).

 #### `items` in draft-2020-12 <Badge text="NEW" />